 “Wait, Why Haven’t I Seen Free Birth Control!”

-For others, there are a few additional barriers to free birth control out there:
+There are a few barriers to getting free birth control:

 - You must have health insurance.
 If you don’t, you’ll have to find free birth control by other means.